Shenton-supplemental/Muons_in_Fe2O3/README.md

   Finally, in `muons_wrt_U.ipynb` we investigate the effects of the choice of the Hubbard U correction on the predicted properties of the four charge-neutral muon-polaron complex states.

 These jupyter notebooks may be previewed on [github](https://github.com/Shenton-supplemental/Muons_in_Fe2O3) or via the [jupyter notebook viewer](https://nbviewer.jupyter.org/github/Shenton-supplemental/Muons_in_Fe2O3).
+The latter does a better job of rendering the inline LaTeX and is therefore preferred.

 Note that all of files are currently compressed to save space.
 These must be uncompressed before the notebooks will run.
 In each notebook there is a cell one can run to decompress the files needed for that particular notebook.